janlisec/CorMID/README.md

 **CorMID** is supposed to disentangle a complex MID.
-Complex means that the ion intensities of the isotopes are influenced by natural abundance, artificial labeling (e.g. by a <sup>13</sup>C-Glucose tracer) and mass spectrometry artifacts (i.e. several potential adducts).
+Complex means that the ion intensities of the isotopes are influenced by natural abundance, artificial labeling (e.g. by a <sup>13</sup>C-Glucose tracer) and mass spectrometry artifacts (i.e. several potential adducts/fragments).

-You can create and visualize such a complex mass spectrum by providing a *chemical formula*, the *true MID* and an *adduct distribution* like
+You can create and visualize such a complex mass spectrum, *i.e.* a vector of measured ion intensities, by providing a *chemical formula*, the *true MID* and an *adduct distribution* like follows:
-follows:

 ``` r
 # a chemical formula, here: Lactic acid 2 TMS